-Kirbyjon Caldwell, pastor of Windsor Village United Methodist Church in Southwest Houston, Texas, one of George W. Bush’s spiritual advisors, and a person with ties to president Obama as well, announced he has prostate cancer.
+Kirbyjon Caldwell, pastor of Windsor Village United Methodist Church in Southwest Houston, Texas, one of former President George W. Bush’s spiritual advisors, and a person with ties to former President Barack Obama as well, announced he has prostate cancer.

-According to his the Windsor Village church website, Caldwell grew the congregation from 25 people to 16,000, and serves on the board of the Baylor College of Medicine.READ MORE
+According to the Windsor Village church website, Caldwell grew the congregation from 25 people to 16,000, and serves on the board of the Baylor College of Medicine.Read More

 Caldwell has recently bee accused of using his church position to lure $3.5 million in investments in “Chinese bonds” which the Chinese government does not recognize.
 Caldwell has denied the charges, and has plead not guilty.
 The case will go to jury trial, where he will be tried for federal fraud, this December 2nd.